GregRos/preszr/README.md

 }
 ```

 When encoding, `preszr` will use the encoding of the nearest prototype of an object that it knows, possibly down to `Object.prototype` if it doesn't find anything else.
-You can't have two encodings for the same prototype, unless they're versioned (but we'll talk about versioning later).
+You can't have two encodings for the same prototype unless they're versioned (but we'll talk about versioning later).
 The same is true for encodings with the same name.

 These objects go into the `encodes` property of the `Preszr` configuration object.
-The order doesn't matter and has no effect.
-When you put a constructor in there like we did in the Usage section, `preszr` will just generate a complete encoding behind the scenes, inferring or using defaults for everything except the `encodes` property (which is required).
+The order doesn't matter.
+When you put a constructor in there, like in the Usage section, preszr will generate a complete encoding behind the scenes, inferring or using defaults for everything except the `encodes` property (which is required).

 In some cases, like if `preszr` fails to infer the constructor name or there is a collision, you'll need to supply a basic encoding object.
 It can just include the `name` and `encodes` properties, though: